MarkUgarov/maybe-this-will-help/docker/common/step2/runDockerContainer.md

 > docker images

-Now replace
+Now replace inside the yaml:
-2. the <CONTAINER_NAME> with the name of the imported container
+1. the <CONTAINER_NAME> with the name of the imported container
-3. the <TAG> with the tag of the imported container (but leave the ":" between name and tag)
+2. the <TAG> with the tag of the imported container (but leave the ":" between name and tag)
-4. <MY_VOLUME_FOLDER> with the volume folder
+3. <MY_VOLUME_FOLDER> with the volume folder
-5. optional: the `oracle19c` with any name you like (because you actually work with a newer version or whatever)
+4. optional: the `oracle19c` with any name you like (because you actually work with a newer version or whatever)

 Hint: You can also change the password to something else, but you have to consider it later when we [configure the database](../../oracle/configureOracleDbInContainer.md).